Top of page

 Devaka Premawardhana is an ethnographer and religious studies scholar with extensive fieldwork experience in Makhuwa-speaking communities of Mozambique in southeast Africa.
 His prize-winning book, Faith in Flux: Pentecostalism and Mobility in Rural Mozambique, contests the widely assumed narrative of a worldwide Pentecostal "explosion," doing so on the grounds that indigenous religions often remain vibrant and influential, even in the lives of converts.

 Premawardhana’s research interests are wide-ranging.
 Volumes to which he has recently contributed span such themes as African religious plurality, African ecofeminism, existential human sciences, comparative philosophy of religion, indigenous mobilities, and interreligious studies.
-He co-edited (with Emory colleague Don Seeman) the forthcoming volume Between Life and Thought: Existential Anthropology and the Study of Religion, which critically explores the prospects of an anthropological approach to religion grounded in experiential ethnography and existential thought.
+He co-edited the volume Between Life and Thought: Existential Anthropology and the Study of Religion, which critically explores the prospects of an anthropological approach to religion grounded in experiential ethnography and existential thought.

 Based on continued fieldwork in Mozambique, Premawardhana’s current book project aims to historicize and retheorize rites of passage, a classic but now largely neglected topic in Africanist anthropology.
 The book will address the fate of indigenous traditions and matrilineal norms, once evident even in male initiation rites of the Makhuwa, after the arrival of patriarchal religious traditions (Islam and Christianity) and modernizing political regimes (colonialism and nationalism).